+Extension: Using Quotations

-Using Quotations "Once we know our weaknesses they cease to do us any harm."
-Have students rewrite this piece of wisdom in their own words, as if passing it on to a friend or classmate.
-Addressing Multiple Learning Styles Have volunteers who excel at jumping rope "perform" the poem "Jumping Double Dutch" (activity sheet #3) for the class.
+Quote: "Once we know our weaknesses they cease to do us any harm." -Georg C. Lichtenberg

+Activity: Have students rewrite this piece of wisdom in their own words, as if passing it on to a friend or classmate.

+Extension: Addressing Multiple Learning Styles

+Activity: Have volunteers who excel at jumping rope prepare and "perform" the poem "Jumping Double Dutch" (activity sheet #3) for the class.

 Help students use their bingo cards to divide the class into other groups of experts.
-Have each group write and perform a poem, chant, or cheer to celebrate their area of expertise.
-Writing in Your Journal Have students write a one-minute sales pitch or want ad (100 words or less) describing their skills, interests, and experiences.
+Have each group write and perform a poem, chant, or cheer to celebrate their areas of expertise.

+Extension: Writing in Your Journal

+Activity: Have students write a one-minute sales pitch or want ad (100 words or less) describing their skills, interests, and experiences.
 Remind students to use lively, positive language.

 Have students share their first drafts with a partner for feedback before presenting their pitches/ads to the class.

-Using Technology students share their work in small groups, explaining their choices of words and designs.
+Extension: Using Technology

-Have students create business cards on a computer, choosing a logo and slogan that characterize their strengths.
+Activity: Have students create business cards on a computer, choosing a logo and slogan that characterizes their strengths.
 (Specify in advance if it's okay for them to include phone numbers/emails.)
-Have